heinwessels/LightAndTimeDialiation/README.md

 ### Figure Eight Orbit
 Below is an example showing a specific gravity simulation called **The Figure Eight Solution**.
 It shows a special case where the three-body-problem has an analytical solution, which means the three bodies are in a periodic orbit.
 This is a normal gravity simulation, but notice how in sync the bodies is.
 Typically 3 bodies orbiting around each other is very chaotic and unpredictable.

 To truly understand the *perfection* of this famous orbit its worth knowing that it was only discovered in *1993*.
 To put this in perspective, Isaac Netwon derived the gravity equation in *1687*, which is all this simulation uses.
-That's a 300 year gap, in which humans found black holes, determined the universe is expanding, invented General Relativity, sent a satellite to sling by 4 different planets without crashing and escape our solar system, and landed people on the moon!
+That's a 300 year gap, in which humans discovered black holes, determined the universe is expanding, founded General Relativity, sent satellites to sling by 4 different planets without crashing and escape our solar system, and landed people on the moon  multiple times!
 And only after all that did we find this beautiful stable 3 body orbit.

 ![](gifs/figure_eight_clean.gif)